0cjs/sedoc/8bit/video.md

-Video output is generally vertical sync for ~50-60 Hz frames or fields (two interlaced fields per frame), horizontal synchronization signals for 260 or more lines per frame/field, and image information encoded as a single (Y) or three (RGB) luminance signals and, for non-RGB colour systems, additional encoded color information as either one or more separate signals (chroma for S-video; Cb and Cr for component video) or combined with the luma signal (CVBS/composite color video).
+Video output is generally vertical sync for ~50-60 Hz frames or fields (two interlaced fields per frame), horizontal synchronization signals for 260 or more lines per frame/field, and image information encoded as a single (Y) or three (RGB) luminance signals and, for non-RGB color systems, additional encoded color information as either one or more separate signals (chroma for S-video; Cb and Cr for component video) or combined with the luma signal (CVBS/composite color video).